Manvi007/PowerBiReports/README.md

 15) Use Query Editor to cleanse a list of imported top websites. - Google Rules
 16) Use Query Editor to remove, transform and add columns to a tall buildings list. - Skyscrapers
 17) Use the query editor to transform a rubbish data file into something useful. - Pokemons
+18) Load some pivoted forecast data, unpivot it . - Values by Month